Charles Oboth Ofumbi: Death

 Oboth Ofumbi died while awaiting trial for his part in an alleged coup attempt.
-It is generally accepted that he was murdered under the orders of President Idi Amin, although the official account is of a car accident.
+It is generally accepted that he was murdered on the orders of President Idi Amin, although the official account is of a car accident.
 Archbishop Janani Luwum and land minister Lt Col Erinayo Oryema were killed in the same incident.
 In July 2015, President Yoweri Museveni attended a service in his honour, outlining Oboth Ofumbi's apparent struggle against the Amin regime.

+Personal life

+Oboth Ofumbi was from the Jopadhola ethnic group and he had several children with his wife Elizabeth.

 Authorship

 Oboth Ofumbi wrote "History & Customs of the Jopadhola" in 1960, one of the first ethnographies of the Adhola people.